pagkly/Zed/Investopedia3/Hang Seng Index (HSI) Definition.md

 ## Understanding the Hang Seng Index (HSI)

-A [subsidiary](https://www.investopedia.com/terms/s/subsidiary.asp) of the Hang Seng Bank maintains the Hang Seng Index and has done so since 1969.
-The index aims to capture the leadership of the Hong Kong exchange and covers approximately 65% of its total [market capitalization](https://www.investopedia.com/terms/m/marketcapitalization.asp).
+A [[subsidiary]](https://www.investopedia.com/terms/s/subsidiary.asp) of the Hang Seng Bank maintains the Hang Seng Index and has done so since 1969.
+The index aims to capture the leadership of the Hong Kong exchange and covers approximately 65% of its total [[market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp).
 The Hang Seng is the most widely quoted barometer for the Hong Kong economy and is often used as a market benchmark for Hong Kong investors.
-Because of Hong Kong's status as a [special administrative region](https://www.investopedia.com/terms/s/special-administrative-region.asp) of China, there are close ties between the two economies, and many Chinese companies are listed on the Hong Kong Exchange.
+Because of Hong Kong's status as a [[special administrative region]](https://www.investopedia.com/terms/s/special-administrative-region.asp) of China, there are close ties between the two economies, and many Chinese companies are listed on the Hong Kong Exchange.

 Hang Seng members also fall into one of four sub-indexes, including commerce and industry, finance, utilities, and properties.
-A 10% [capping](https://www.investopedia.com/terms/c/capped-index.asp) is applied to avoid any single stock domination of the index.
+A 10% [[capping]](https://www.investopedia.com/terms/c/capped-index.asp) is applied to avoid any single stock domination of the index.
 A committee convenes on a quarterly basis to evaluate the index components and decide if companies should be added or removed.

-The HSI is a [free float-adjusted](https://www.investopedia.com/terms/f/freefloatmethodology.asp) market capitalization weighted index with that is calculated and disseminated real-time at 2-second intervals during the trading hours of the [Hong Kong stock exchange](https://www.investopedia.com/terms/h/hkex.asp) (HKEx).
+The HSI is a [[free float-adjusted]](https://www.investopedia.com/terms/f/freefloatmethodology.asp) market capitalization weighted index with that is calculated and disseminated real-time at 2-second intervals during the trading hours of the [[Hong Kong stock exchange]](https://www.investopedia.com/terms/h/hkex.asp) (HKEx).
 The HSI is also a price index without adjustments made for cash dividends or warrant bonuses.

 ## Hang Seng Components